lowRISC/opentitan/hw/ip/lc_ctrl/doc/theory_of_operation.md

 ### Secret Collateral

-Among the OTP life cycle collateral, the following are considered secrets (note there may be other secrets unrelated to life cycle, please see [OTP controller specification](../../otp_ctrl/README.md#partition-listing-and-description) for more details):
+Among the OTP life cycle collateral, the following are considered secrets (note there may be other secrets unrelated to life cycle, for example please see earlgrey's [OTP controller specification](../../../top_earlgrey/ip_autogen/otp_ctrl/README.md#partition-listing-and-description) for more details):

 - *_TOKEN
 - CREATOR_ROOT_KEY*